linfan/DadaServer/README.md

  - Thread pool: done
  - epoll: done, will be rewrite using libevent
  - MySQL connection pool: on going
- - HTTP GET/POST support: not start yet
+ - HTTP GET/POST support: on going